getify/foi-lang/formalization-work/Foi-Specification.md

 **NOTE:** This reflects the producer-driven nature of push streams: a stream without a producer would be permanently silent, discarding any construction values (since no subscription could exist at construction time).

 A subject is created via `PushStream.subj@`.
-The subject holds the write capability (broadcasting values, closing the stream); the associated stream, exposed via `.st`, holds the read capability (subscription, chain composition).
-This split mirrors `PullStream`'s capability separation (§6.11.1).
+The subject holds the write capability (broadcasting values, closing the stream); the associated stream, exposed via `.st`, holds the read capability (subscription, chain composition). `PullStream` (§6.11) makes an analogous read/write separation with the write side stdlib-privileged rather than userland-visible.

 ```java
 def subj: PushStream.subj@;